bakerpdgit/CppEditor/README.md

 `https://binji.github.io/wasm-clang/`.

 To deploy on GitHub Pages or similar static hosts simply publish the repository contents.
-If the hosting platform allows custom headers you can serve the page with `Cross-Origin-Opener-Policy: same-origin` and `Cross-Origin-Embedder-Policy: require-corp` to enable `SharedArrayBuffer` in the future, but the current toolchain does **not** require these headers.
+For interactive console input the page must be served with `Cross-Origin-Opener-Policy: same-origin` and `Cross-Origin-Embedder-Policy: require-corp` headers (or equivalent `<meta http-equiv>` tags) so that `SharedArrayBuffer` is available.
+Without these headers the editor falls back to the fixed input pane.

 ## Acknowledgements